turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlemanager_api.rst

 Compress the provided archetype, returning a minimal description from which the archetype can be recovered.

-This can be used to save space when saving or transferring archetypes, and will be used when serialising an archetype.
+This can be used to save space when saving or transferring archetypes, and will be used when serializing an archetype.

 **Syntax** ::